 Ogasawara Islands

-The Ogasawara Islands are a group of oceanic islands that display the evolution process from the birth of the islands.
+The Ogasawara Islands are a group of oceanic islands that display the evolution process since the birth of the islands.

-It also is an habitat for valuable and endangered species, including the Bonin Flying Fox, a critically endangered bat.
-Also remarkable are its 134 species of land snails.
-Its fauna and flora with many endemic species and taxonomic disharmony is typical for isolated oceanic islands.
+The forested landscape holds plant species of both Southeast Asian and Northeast Asian origin.
+It is a habitat for endemic and endangered species, including the Bonin Flying Fox, a critically endangered bat.
+Also remarkable are its 134 species of land snails and its variety of vascular plants.

 Map of Ogasawara Islands